conrad-mukai/terraform-aws-network/README.md

 ### Gateways and Routing Tables

-The module creates 1 internet gateway and a NAT gateway in each public subnet.
+The module creates 1 internet gateway and one or more NAT gateways.
 The routing table for the public subnets directs outbound traffic to the internet gateway.
-The routing tables for each private subnet direct outbound traffic to the NAT gateway in its availabilty zone which in turn directs traffic to the internet gateway.
-The routing tables should be updated when a VPC peering connection is established.
+The routing tables for each private subnet direct outbound traffic to a NAT gateway which in turn directs traffic to the internet gateway.

+The default is to create one NAT gateway, but if a high level of traffic passes through the gateway data transfer costs can be excessive.
+To alleviate this more NAT gateways can be created to reduce traffic between availability zones.
+The rule of thumb is one NAT gateway costs the same as 1.6 TB/month of data transfer.
+For example, when traffic reaches 1.6 TB/month through the gateway then it pays to add a second one.
+When traffic reaches 3.2 TB/month then a third should be added.
+This continues until every availability zone has a NAT gateway, at which point the intra-region traffic for NAT gateways is zero.

+The module also creates an elastic IP for every NAT gateway.
+Since the public IP address is often shared with outside organizations to permit access from your VPC, it would be extremely disruptive if the public IP address were to accidentally be lost.
+For this reason the elastic IPs for NAT gateways cannot be deleted through Terraform.
+If you must destroy the resources created by this module, then you must first remove the elastic IPs from the Terraform state and then run `terraform destroy`:

+    terraform state rm module.my-network.aws_eip.nat_gateways
+    terraform destroy -target module.my-network

+You can then release the elastic IPs manually in the AWS console.

 ### Security Groups